kree-nickm/element-list-controller/README.md

 ```
 You can also have a `sort` element specify what kind of data it is sorting.
 Use the `data-type` attribute.
 Valid values are as follows:
 * __text__: (default) The data will be treated as normal text, with any markup tags stripped away.
 This should sort it alphabetically according to the actual text that is readable by the user.
 * __html__: The data will be treated as text, but markup tags will not be stripped away.
-This will treat all of the inner HTML has a string and sort that alphabetically.
+This will treat all of the inner HTML as text and sort that alphabetically.
-* __number__: The data will be treated as numeric and sorted highest to lowest.
+* __number__: The data will be treated as numeric and sorted lowest to highest.

+By default, the sorting will go in ascending order on the first click, as noted above.
+You can reverse that by adding the `data-order` attribute to the `sort` element.
+Setting that attribute to any string that starts with `d` well make that field sort in descending order on the first click.
 ```html
 <button class="sort" data-field="something_else" data-container="my_container" data-type="html">Sort By Something Else</button>
 <div id="my_container" class="sortable">